 Each compute node has ~700 GBytes local disk space that can also be used temporarily for user data during computational runs, but after a run completes the data must be removed.

-GPU Nodes: Discovery Cluster also has 32 GPU nodes (not shown in image above).
-In each of the 32 nodes (compute-2-128 to compute-2-159) is a NVIDIA Tesla K20m GPU with 2496 computing cuda cores.
+GPU Nodes: Discovery Cluster also has 48 GPU nodes.
+In each of the 32 nodes (compute-2-128 to compute-2-159) there is a NVIDIA Tesla K20m GPU with 2496 computing cuda cores.
 Details about this GPU are here.
 The 32 GPU servers have their own queue, with similar processor and memory configuration as the other regular compute nodes.
 These GPU servers are on the 10Gb/s TCP/IP backplane.
+There are 16 more compute nodes with a NVIDIA Tesla K40m GPU each (compute-2-160-compute-2-175).
+In addition there are 8 compute nodes each with 8 NVIDIA Tesla K80m GPU’s and 0.5TB of RAM.

 The Discovery Cluster is located in Massachusetts Green High Performance Computing Center (MGHPCC) in Holyoke, MA.
 Northeastern University has joined with four other leading institutions – MIT, the University of Massachusetts, Boston University, and Harvard University – as well as the Commonwealth of Massachusetts, the City of Holyoke, EMC and Cisco Systems in a historic project towards the development of a world-class, high-performance academic research computing facility in Holyoke MA, and a statewide collaborative computational research, education and outreach program.
 This center – the Massachusetts Green High Performance Computing Center (MGHPCC) – is powered by a combination of green and cost-competitive energy, making it a cost-effective and environmentally sound facility.